What Is Pet Insurance? How to Protect Your Furry Friends

 It’s always a good idea to set at least one deductible payment aside in savings in case you need it one day.

-The decision to buy pet insurance is a very personal one for pet owners and depends on your financial situation and how risk-tolerant you are.
-It is difficult to predict how much use you stand to get out of a policy — and ideally, you won’t end up using it much at all.
+The decision to buy pet insurance is a very personal one for pet owners and depends on your financial situation, plus how risk-tolerant you are.
+It's difficult to predict how much use you stand to get out of a policy — and ideally, you won’t end up using it much at all.

 FAQs